Merlin Nomad Jacket Review – 800 Miles Later

 Overall Score

-Buy Merlin Nomad Jacket
+Buy the Merlin Nomad Jacket

 Aimed at naked, retro and adventure riders, Merlin Bike Gear‘s Explorer collection blends a traditional/retro aesthetic with contemporary technology.
 As a member of the Merlin Biker Collective, I’ve had the Merlin Nomad Explorer jacket since the beginning of 2022.